niqdev/devops/docs/scala.md

 }
 ```

-Monoids have an intimate connection with lists with arguments of the same type, it doesn't matter if we choose `foldLeft` or `foldRight` when folding with a monoid because the laws of associativity and identity hold, hence this allows parallel computation.
+Monoids have an intimate connection with lists and arguments of the same type, it doesn't matter if we choose `foldLeft` or `foldRight` when folding with a monoid because the laws of associativity and identity hold, hence this allows parallel computation

 The real power of monoids comes from the fact that they compose, this means, for example, that if types A and B are monoids, then the tuple type (A, B) is also a monoid (called their product)